 the environmental monitoring equipment transmitting to the transmitting hardware, the transmitting hardware adjusting an amplitude of the light to compensate for conditions of the air.

-A system for wireless communication while sterilizing air, the system using transmitting hardware to encode data within emitted light, the emitted light having a wavelength of within a band of a Far-UV spectrum of 207 nm to 230 nm, with a peak power at a wavelength of 222 nm the emitted light unable to penetrate human skin and thus safe for continuous human exposure.
+A system for wireless communication while sterilizing air, the system using transmitting hardware to encode data within emitted Far-UVC light, the emitted Far-UVC light having a wavelength of within a band of a Far-UV spectrum of 207 nm to 230 nm, with a peak power at a wavelength of between 207 nm and 225 nm, the emitted Far-UVC light at power levels unable to penetrate human skin and thus safe for continuous cycles of intermittent human exposure.

 The system for wireless communication while sterilizing air of claim 14, the system further comprising: